LauraLoe/testing/group2_SurvivalAnalysis.md

 The changes over time can be incorporated by using a modification of the Cox model above.

 This extents the person-time of individuals into intervals with different length.
 The key assumption of including time-varying covariates is that it's effect does not depend on time.
-Time-variant features should be used when it is hypothesized that the predicted hazard depends significantly on later values of the covariate than the value of the covariate at baseline.
+Time-variant features should be used when it is hypothesized that the predicted hazard depends significantly on later values of the covariate than the value of the covariate at baseline.[15]

 Before running Cox regression model including new covariates it is necessary to pre-process the dataset into so-called "long" format (where each duration is represented in *start* and *stop* view).
+[8]

 ![data_time_format](/blog/img/seminar/group2_SurvivalAnalysis/subset_data_time.png)

 Fitting the Cox model on modified time-varying data involves using gradient descent (as well as for standard proportional hazard model).
-Special built-in functions in *lifelines* package take extra effort to help with convergence of the data (high collinearity between some variables).
+Special built-in functions in *lifelines* package take extra effort to help with convergence of the data (high collinearity between some variables).[8]

 #### Random Survival Forests

 Another feasible machine learning approach which can be used to avoid proportional constraint of Cox proportional hazard model is is the random survival forest (RSF).
 The random survival forest is defined as tree method that constructs an ensemble estimate for the cumulative hazard function. Сonstructing ensembles from base learners, such as trees, can substantially improve prediction performance.
+[13]

 Basically, RSF computes a random forest using the log-rank test as the splitting criterion.
 It computes the cumulative hazards of the leaf nodes and averages them over the ensemble.

 Further technical implementation is based on *scikit-survival* package, which was built on top of *scikit-learn*: that allows implementation of survival analysis while utilizing the power of scikit-learn.
+[14]

 ```python
 rsf = RandomSurvivalForest(n_estimators=50,